crowdin/android-studio-plugin/README.md

 # Crowdin Android Studio Plugin [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?url=https%3A%2F%2Fgithub.com%2Fcrowdin%2Fandroid-studio-plugin&text=Manage%20and%20synchronize%20your%20localization%20resources%20with%20Crowdin%20project%20instantly%20from%20IDE)

-This plugin lets you integrate your Android project with Crowdin.
-It enables you to upload new source strings to the system instantly as well as download translations or source strings from your Crowdin project.
+Integrate your Android Studio projects with Crowdin to streamline the localization process.
+The plugin allows you to instantly upload new source strings to your Crowdin project, autocomplete string keys, check translation progress and download translations from Crowdin.

-Also, it allows you to track your Crowdin project translation and proofreading progress directly from the IDE :computer:

 The plugin is compatible with all the **JetBrains IDE's** such as PHPStorm, IntelliJ Idea and other :rocket: